Eurovision Young Dancers 2015: Location

 On 24 April 2014, the Czech city of Plzeň, was selected as the host city for the 2015 edition of the biennial Eurovision Young Dancers.
 The reasons behind this decision was to coincide the Young Dancers event alongside the European Capital of Culture, of which the city were organisers of a series of cultural events with a strong European dimension.

-In November 2014, it was announced that the host broadcaster for the Czech Republic, Česká televize (ČT), had selected the New Theatre as the venue for the contest.
+In November 2014, the host broadcaster, Česká televize (ČT), announced that it had selected the New Theatre as the venue for the contest.
 The building first opened on 1 September 2014, showcasing a performance of Bedřich Smetana's The Bartered Bride, and has "state of the art" technology for a theatre of its kind.
 The 2015 Eurovision Young Dancers took place on 19 June 2015.

 Format

 The format consisted of dancers who were non-professional and between the ages of 16–21, competing in a performance of dance routines of their choice, which they had prepared in advance of the competition.
 All of the acts then took part in a choreographed group dance during 'Young Dancers Week'.